callawaycloud/ScheduledTestRunner/README.md

 -   Test results are store in objects
     -   `Test_Run__c`: A test Job instance
     -   `Test_Run_Method_Result__c`: An individual test method result
--   Test results are pruned after 30 days
+    -    Results are pruned after 30 days
+-   Tracks "First Failure" to help with debugging / noise reduction
+-   Automaticly builds Audit Log query to help troubleshoot what changes might have caused a test to fail

 ## Install